LukeShortCloud/rootpages/src/networking_software.rst

    -  {4\|802.3ad} = All of the network devices use the same speed and duplex configuration to follow the 802.3ad bonding standard.
-This requires that the network interfaces are also connected to a switch that supports IEEE 802.3ad Dynamic link aggregation.
-That switch must be configured to use it for it's own switch ports.
+This requires that the network interfaces are also connected to a switch that supports the IEEE 802.3ad Link Aggregation Control Protocol (LACP) standard.
+The switch must have LACP enabled on the relevant ports.
    -  {5\|balance-tlb} = Adaptive transmit load balancing.
 Load balance
       outgoing requests based on the slave usage.
    -  {6\|balance-alb} = Adaptive load balancing.
 Load balance incoming